ylu1997/ylu1997.github.io/Only3000/Readme.md

 ## Disclaimer

-All the code in this folder is for reference only, if in the actual use of all the problems will not be responsible.
+The contents within this folder are intended solely for educational and research purposes.

+Any consequences arising from practical applications are not the responsibility of the undersigned.

+Yi Lu.